 Getting onto the DE Waiting List does not cost anything.
 Registrants do not have to pay until they actually register for a course being offered.

 The DE Waiting List does not register you for a course.
 However, it is the first step in working towards taking an online drivers ed course.

 It is very important to provide a Contact Email that gets checked regularly.
 The Contact Email will be used to notify you about updates such as when a course is available to register and pay.

-Helpful Hints when registering to get onto the DE Waiting List
+Helpful Hints when registering to get onto the Drivers Ed Waiting List

-CONFIRMATION EMAIL: If you DO NOT receive a confirmation email, then you DID NOT successfully get added to the DE Waiting List.
+CONFIRMATION EMAIL: If you DO NOT receive a confirmation email, then you most likely DID NOT successfully get added to the Drivers Ed Waiting List.

 Registration Schedule for Online Drivers Ed Waiting Lists

 More Detailed Online Drivers Ed Course Information Below: